National Children’s Alliance (NCA)

 Currently, NCA has a cooperative agreement with the United States Department of Justice Office of Juvenile Justice and Delinquency Prevention which will allow for the administration of $ 9,884,427 in grants to Child Advocacy Centers and State Chapters, such as NYSCA.

-To download the NCA Standards of Accreditation, click the following link: NCA Standards for CAC Accreditation
+To download the current NCA Standards of Accreditation, click the following link: NCA Standards for CAC Accreditation

 Accredited Membership for Children’s Advocacy Centers

 To receive accreditation as a Children’s Advocacy Center, applicants must meet each of the ten Standards for Accreditation.
 These standards ensure that child abuse victims throughout the country receive effective, efficient and compassionate services.

 Children’s Advocacy Centers that are working toward, but have not yet achieved, implementation of all Standards for Accreditation may be granted Associate/Developing CAC status.